myplanet/headless-render/README.md

 # Headless Render

-Capture the content of the canvas elements in a given url and return an array of base64 data to be rendered into a file.
+Capture the content of all the canvas elements in a given url and return an array of buffer data to be rendered into a file.
 Can be used for rendering the canvas drawings that created using front-end libraries (like [chart.js](http://www.chartjs.org/), [p5.js](https://p5js.org/), etc.) on the backend.

 Promise based.
-Uses Phantom.js and Casper.js for headless rendering and datauri for converting the given html to datauri format.
+Uses **Phantom.js** and **Casper.js** for headless rendering and **datauri** for converting the given html to datauri format.

+## Known Issues

+- Silently fails when the CDN used in the html file points to a `https` address.
+You could either point to a `http` file or pass the library through clientScripts.

 ## Examples